tuosuniversity/Vellum/Output/EN/Aware But Stuck/22_Single_Focus_Power.md

 ## Article 1: The Quantum Leap of Focus

-**SEO-Optimized Title:** Unlock Your Inner Power: How Focused Attention Transforms Your Mind & Life (Quantum Mindfulness)
+ Unlock Your Inner Power: How Focused Attention Transforms Your Mind & Life (Quantum Mindfulness)

 **Article Body:**